olgapombo/olgapombo.github.io/curriculum.md

 ## Research fields

-•	Philosophy of Science (Unity of Science, Interdisciplinarity, Epistemology, Scientific Image, Science and Art, Poincaré, Neurath, Bachelard)
+* Philosophy of Science (Unity of Science, Interdisciplinarity, Epistemology, Scientific Image, Science and Art, Poincaré, Neurath, Bachelard)
-•	Philosophy of Language (Leibniz, Hobbes, Spinoza, Rousseau, Hegel)
+* Philosophy of Language (Leibniz, Hobbes, Spinoza, Rousseau, Hegel)
-•	Encyclopaedia, Hypertext
+* History and Philosophy of Encyclopaedism, Encycopaedia and Hypertext
 •	Philosophy of School and Philosophy of Teaching

 ## Academic career

-•	2016 - ongoing - Professor (retired with collaboration agreement) of the “Department of History and Philosophy of Sciences”, Faculty of Sciences of the University of Lisbon (FCUL).
+* 2016 - ongoing - Professor (retired with collaboration agreement) of the “Department of History and Philosophy of Sciences”, Faculty of Sciences of the University of Lisbon (FCUL).
-•	2014 – 2016 - Founder and Program-Director of the international “Doctoral Program on Philosophy of Science, Technology, Art and Society” (PD-FCTAS) sponsored by Portuguese Foundation for Science and Technology (FCT).
+* 2014 – 2016 - Founder and Program-Director of the international “Doctoral Program on Philosophy of Science, Technology, Art and Society” (PD-FCTAS) sponsored by Portuguese Foundation for Science and Technology (FCT).
-•	2009 – 2016 - Professor with Aggregation of the “Department of History and Philosophy of Sciences”, FCUL, since the 9th June 2009 up until retirement, the 1st January 2016.
+* 2009 – 2016 - Professor with Aggregation of the “Department of History and Philosophy of Sciences”, FCUL, since the 9th June 2009 up until retirement, the 1st January 2016.
-•	2007 - 2012 - President of the “Department of History and Philosophy of Sciences”, FCUL (elected 27 September 2007 until 3 July 2009, re-elected the 3rd July 2009 until 3 July 2012).
+* 2007 - 2012 - President of the “Department of History and Philosophy of Sciences”, FCUL (elected 27 September 2007 until 3 July 2009, re-elected the 3rd July 2009 until 3 July 2012).
-•	2007- 2012 - Member of the Scientific Council of FCUL.
+* 2007- 2012 - Member of the Scientific Council of FCUL.
-•	2007 – 2012 - Member of the Coordination Council of FCUL.
+* 2007 – 2012 - Member of the Coordination Council of FCUL.
-•	2007 - 2009 – Professor (with definitive nomination) of the “Department of History and Philosophy of Sciences”, FCUL, since its creation 1st August 2007.
+* 2007 - 2009 – Professor (with definitive nomination) of the “Department of History and Philosophy of Sciences”, FCUL, since its creation 1st August 2007.
-•	2002 - 2007 - Professor (with definitive nomination) of the “Department of Education”, FCUL, since the 26th March 2003.
+* 2002 - 2007 - Professor (with definitive nomination) of the “Department of Education”, FCUL, since the 26th March 2003.
-•	1998 - 2007 - Member of the Scientific Commission of the “Department of Education”, FCUL.
+* 1998 - 2007 - Member of the Scientific Commission of the “Department of Education”, FCUL.
-•	1998 - 2002 - Professor of the “Department of Education”, FCUL.
+* 1998 - 2002 - Professor of the “Department of Education”, FCUL.
-•	1996 -1998 - Member of the Pedagogical Council of the “Department of Education”, FCUL.
+* 1996 -1998 - Member of the Pedagogical Council of the “Department of Education”, FCUL.
-•	1988 - 1998 – Professor (invited) of the “Department of Education”, FCUL.
+* 1988 - 1998 – Professor (invited) of the “Department of Education”, FCUL.
-•	1987 - 1996 - Member of the Scientific Council of the “Department of Education”, FCUL.
+* 1987 - 1996 - Member of the Scientific Council of the “Department of Education”, FCUL.
-•	1986 – 1988 - Member of the Assembly of Representatives of FCUL.
+* 1986 – 1988 - Member of the Assembly of Representatives of FCUL.
-•	1984 - 1988 – Professor (assistant) of the “Department of Education” (selected by public contest), FCUL.
+* 1984 - 1988 – Professor (assistant) of the “Department of Education” (selected by public contest), FCUL.
-•	1980 - 1984 – National Counsellor for the Teaching of Philosophy (selected by national public contest).
+* 1980 - 1984 – National Counsellor for the Teaching of Philosophy (selected by national public contest).
-•	1979 - 1980 - Stage Supervisor for the Teaching of Philosophy at D. Pedro V High School, Lisbon (by nomination).
+* 1979 - 1980 - Stage Supervisor for the Teaching of Philosophy at D. Pedro V High School, Lisbon (by nomination).
-•	1979 - 1980 – Full Teacher of Philosophy of D. Pedro V High School, Lisbon.
+* 1979 - 1980 – Full Teacher of Philosophy of D. Pedro V High School, Lisbon.
-•	1973 - 1979 – Aggregated Teacher of Philosophy of D. Pedro V High School, Lisbon.
+* 1973 - 1979 – Aggregated Teacher of Philosophy of D. Pedro V High School, Lisbon.
-•	1970 - 1972 – Assistant Teacher of Philosophy and History at M. Amália Vaz de Carvalho High School, Lisbon.
+* 1970 - 1972 – Assistant Teacher of Philosophy and History at M. Amália Vaz de Carvalho High School, Lisbon.

 ## Publications
 ### Dissertations